rewatiramansahu/FullStack-MERN/README.md

 CSS Form Attributes
 - CSS provides attributes and classes to handle form appearence and validation.

-##

-required            It configures effects when field is defined with required.
+:required            It configures effects when field is defined with required.
     :optional            It defines effects when field is not defined with required.
     :valid            It defines effects when all validation attributes are satisfied.
     :invalid            It defines effects when the field validation returns error.